 Poking around inside the file with a hex editor, there's a definite rhythmic quality to the bytes, interspersed with large blocks of nulls and the occasional plaintext referencing KORG.
 Code!

-The first few subroutines after our start point are probing around the peripheral map at 0x40000000, but what does any of it map to?
+The first few subroutines are probing around the peripheral map at 0x40000000, but what does any of it map to?
 The memory map in that datasheet was a start, but pretty thin on detail.
 I found a page containing a copy of the C header file for the chip (mb9a310l.h, for those playing at home), which has a more detailed listing of all of the peripheral memory addresses.
 (Lesson learned: more detail doesn't help) This crap shouldn't be so hard, all we want is a rough idea what addresses match output from the keys and wheels.
 Let's take advantage of some street-grade debugging!

 Right, step one: halt the CPU and get a dump of the full peripheral range named in the datasheet.